microsoft/language-server-protocol/_specifications/specification-3-16.md

 	dynamicRegistration?: boolean;

 	/**
-	 * Client supports the follow content formats for the content
+	 * Client supports the follow content formats if the content
+	 * property refers to a `literal of type MarkupContent`.
-	 * property.
-The order describes the preferred format of the client.
+	 * The order describes the preferred format of the client.
 	 */
 	contentFormat?: MarkupKind[];
 }